dgroomes/stackoverflow-look-back/README.md

+**ARCHIVED**: Very happy with this tool, but I've stopped using it, especially because we have LLMs now.

 # StackOverflow *Look Back Tool*

 🛠 Extract and search the posts you've up-voted on StackOverflow. ***Look back*** on your data.